gdmoney/network-automation-github-actions/README.md

 ## Usage
 **Workflow steps**
+- Network operator initiates a change to modify a device(s)' configuration state
   - *Standard* change - a low-risk change that's pre-approved and follows documented, repeatable tasks
     - clone this repo
     - modify the device configuration files(s)
     - commit and push directly to the main branch
   - *Normal* change - a moderate or high-risk change that requires code review and approval prior to deployment
     - clone this repo, create a new branch and publish it
     - modify the device configuration files(s)
     - commit changes to the new branch and push to origin
     - create a pull request to submit proposed change(s)
     - pull request peer review
     - pre-deployment testing (functional/integration/performance) for complex and high-risk changes
     - pull request approval and merge based on validation test results
 - GitHub Actions workflow is triggered
-- self-hosted runner starts running the job(s)
+- Self-hosted runner starts running the job(s)
 - Unimus starts the mass config push to the selected devices
-- static testing (syntax check/config validation) by the device NOS
+- Static testing (syntax check/config validation) by the device NOS
-- devices' configuration is replaced and saved
+- Devices' configuration is replaced and saved
+- Operator gets a Slack notification describing the config change(s)
 - Unimus continuously audits devices' operational state and generates alerts if config drift is detected
-- operator gets a Slack notification describing the config change(s)

 ## Build